baking-bad/1inch-fusion-plus-tezos/README.md

 ## Overview

-This project is a cross-chain bridge implementation developed for a [Unite Defi](https://ethglobal.com/events/unite).
+This project is a cross-chain bridge implementation developed for [Unite Defi](https://ethglobal.com/events/unite).
 It provides a solution for executing 1inch Fusion+ cross-chain orders between Tezos and Ethereum networks.

 The system consists of:
 1. Smart contracts deployed on both EVM-compatible chains and Tezos